Music Technology Diploma application, audition, and assessment information

-Please review the information below regarding the required video audition submission, follow-up interview, and skills assessments.
+Please review the information below regarding the required video audition submission, skills assessments, and follow-up interview (if one is granted).

 If you have any questions about the application process, please contact performingarts@douglascollege.ca.